-To adjust the seat position:
+To adjust a manual seat:

-- Pull up on the handle at the front of the seat cushion to unlock it. - 2.
-Move the seat forward or rearward and release the handle.

-3. Try to move the seat back and forth to be sure it is locked in place.
+- 1. Pull the handle at the front of the seat. - 2.
+Slide the seat to the desired position and release the handle. - 3.
+Try to move the seat back and forth to be sure it is locked in place.